bruceravel/demeter/documentation/Athena/analysis/diff.rst

 scaling factor that can be applied to the standard before subtraction.

-If you have accidentally swapped the standard and data, click the :kbd:`invert,light` button to change the order of the subtraction.
+If you have accidentally swapped the standard and data, click the :button:`invert,light` button to change the order of the subtraction.

 You can select two points, shown in the plot below by the brown markers, and integrate the area under that part of the spectrum.